Free Food Distribution Near Me

-Are you looking for food to feed your family during financially difficult times?
+Do you need help with food?
 You’re not alone.
-Increasing food costs and lost jobs due to COVID-19 are stretching food budgets for families and individuals across Maryland.
+Increasing food costs, a reduction in federal SNAP benefits and personal circumstances are stretching food budgets for families and individuals across Maryland.
 The Maryland Food Bank estimates 1.5 million Marylanders struggle with food insecurity.

 Help is available.
-There are free food programs and a way to get reduced-cost groceries.
+There are free food programs and a reduced-cost grocery option in Maryland.

-Call 2-1-1 to speak to an Information and Referral Specialist or find a food program near you.
+Call 211 to speak to an Information and Referral Specialist or find a free food program near you.
 These are commonly searched food programs and the resources available in Maryland:

 What Do Food Pantries Provide?

-There may be limits on how often you can get groceries and sometimes require a referral from the Department of Social Services.
+Food pantries may limit how often you can get groceries and sometimes require a referral from the Department of Social Services.

-Available food may vary from one food pantry to the next, but most food pantries provide staples like:
+Available food may vary from one food pantry to the next, but most food pantries provide staples like baby food, bread, canned goods, cereal, diapers, infant formula, pasta and vegetables.

 Maryland Summer Meal Sites